shrinivaasanka/ZodiacDatasoft/README.md

 ./ComputerScienceMiscellaneous/ComputerScienceMiscellaneous_CourseNotes.txt

 These will be updated periodically adapted for classroom teaching depending on feasibility of free courses.
-These contain copyrighted materials - author's publications and yet to be published drafts on various computer science topics.
+Puzzles and Questions are sourced from various textbooks, competitive examinations, bigdata usecases and refer to copyrighted materials - author's publications and yet to be published drafts on various computer science topics.

 NeuronRain Documentation: http://neuronrain-documentation.readthedocs.io/en/latest/